f-bn/postgresql-server-role/docs/examples.md

 #### Manage PostgreSQL extensions

 You can enable/disable database extensions using this role.
-Firstly, to use some extensions, you need install 3rd-party packages.
+Firstly, to use some extensions, you need to install 3rd-party packages.
 You can update the `postgresql_packages` array for that :

 ```YAML
 # Here we want to enable at least 'pg_cron' and 'pg_repack', therefore we need to install 2 additional packages